 Some people with type 1 diabetes are treated with two injections a day of mixed (long-acting and fast-acting) insulin.
 This does not allow the flexibility of a basal-bolus regimen and usually requires a more standardized meal pattern to maintain stable glucose levels.
-Others wear pumps that can be programmed to deliver precise amounts of basal and bolus insulin throughout the day as needed.
+Others wear pumps that deliver pre-programmed amounts of basal and manual doses of bolus insulin throughout the day.

 Type 1 diabetes used to be called “juvenile diabetes” or “juvenile-onset diabetes” because it is typically diagnosed in children and young adults.
 However, it can develop at any age, including in the elderly.
-The oldest person reported to have been diagnosed with type 1 diabetes was a 94-year-old lady.3
+The oldest person reported to have been diagnosed with type 1 diabetes was a 94-year-old lady.5

 In older adults, autoimmune diabetes often involves a more gradual destruction of beta cells.
 This slow, progressive form of diabetes is known as latent autoimmune diabetes in adults (LADA).
 People with LADA may still produce some insulin, especially when first diagnosed.
-However, they will eventually require insulin injections in order to control their blood glucose, just like people with type 1 diabetes.4
+However, they will eventually require insulin injections in order to control their blood glucose, just like people with type 1 diabetes.6

 Videos about type 1 diabetes

 What are the risks of type 1 diabetes?

-People with type 1 diabetes are at increased risk for a number of health issues, including heart disease, kidney disease, loss of vision, nerve damage and amputations.5
+People with type 1 diabetes are at increased risk for a number of health issues, including heart disease, kidney disease, loss of vision, nerve damage and amputations.7

 Importantly, these risks are linked to having high blood glucose levels, not simply having diabetes.

 The American Diabetes Association has set the following blood sugar targets for people with diabetes who are otherwise healthy: